influx6/streamable.dart/README.md

 #####Candy 5: Pipes
-	To reduce the total setup required as to combining the stream, the boradcasters and listeners, the Pipe encapsulates all that steps by simple letting a single Object connect to the stream,create a broadcaster and produce listeners when needed effortlessly.
+	To reduce the total setup required as to combining the stream, the broadcasters and listeners, the Pipe encapsulates all that steps by simple letting a single Object connect to the stream,create a broadcaster and produce listeners when needed effortlessly.

     var pipe = Pipes.create('#1');